Ozkazanc1991/Project1/README.md

 _Credit & Contributors: ballen614, Ozkazanc1991, 2Hail, and sharmasonu2081._

 # Files
+* data folder - a folder containing data that was used for analysis
 * 2019_US_Terrifes On China.ipynb
 * 2020_Covid Impact.ipynb
 * 2021_US President Election.ipynb